 - 1. Maintain a Cumulative Grade Point Average of 2.5 - 2.
 A student must achieve and maintain a Cumulative Grade Point Average of 2.5. - 3.
 Cumulative Hours Earned: A student must pass (earn) at least 67% of their credits attempted (excluding non-credit courses and pass/fail courses). - 4.
-Maximum Time Frame: M.Ed., MBA, and MJA students will be allowed a maximum of 56 attempted hours to complete their degree.
+Maximum Time Frame: Students will be allowed a maximum of 56 attempted hours to complete their degree.
 This is the maximum allowable time for receipt of eligible Federal Title IV Funds regardless of whether the student did or did not receive financial aid during any period of their enrollment.